| |

 “the best water on earth” so water quality can't be too bad.

-Of the two runs, my kayak buddies and I prefer the upper run,
+My kayak buddies and I really like the upper run,

 The mile-by-mile starts in Dunsmuir and resets at Sims Flat